Mickey1992/JavaStudy/Lambda expressions.md

 - Reference to a constructor `ClassName::new`

 ### Lambda Scopes
-- Accessing local variables
+- Accessing local variables:
-  the local must be implictly(declared final or never be changed) only have the read access but no write access
+  t\The local must be implictly.(declared final or never be changed) And only have the read access but no write access

-- Accessing fields and static variables have both read and write access
+- Accessing fields and static variables: have both read and write access

-- Accessing Default Interface Methods
+- Accessing Default Interface Methods:
   Default methods cannot be accessed from within lambda expressions.